 This is Money is presented by Georgie Frost, in partnership with NS&I.

-Georgie Frost is joined in the studio by Share's senior analyst Ed Bowsher.
-Today they discuss calls to limit further increases to the minimum wage as well as the continuing rise in PPI complaints.
-Plus they look at the new iPhone 7 unveiled today.
+Georgie Frost is joined in the studio by Share Radio's senior analyst Ed Bowsher.
+Today they discuss the new team of experts being put together to tackle firms exploiting self-employed workers as well as the new Pension Schemes Bill.
+Plus why Kit Kat could be the next product affected by the falling pound.
 All these stories and more on The News Review.